ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 ## Topology
 {: #mcv-archi-design-topology}

 The VMware® multizone instance architecture relies on a highly available storage, compute, and networking solution in {{site.data.keyword.cloud_notm}}.
-In addition, a number of VMware and IBM components are required to provide management and tooling capabilities.
+In addition, a number of VMware and IBM® components are required to provide management and tooling capabilities.

 ## IBM Cloud multizone regions
 {: #mcv-archi-design-mzr}